 The Royal India restaurant 03-693 8877

-Barker’s Foodstore & Eatery offers a casual dinner menu (gourmet pizza etc) on Friday evening's until 8.30pm.
+Barker’s Foodstore & Eatery They sometimes offer a casual dinner menu (gourmet pizza etc) on Friday evening's until 8.30pm, but check beforehand.
 They also host pre-booked Dinner Parties for groups of twelve.
 03 6939727

 The Green Man at Peel Forest (15 minute drive) often has live country music – Thurs, Fri & Sat nights 03 696 3587